oaflindberg/Picture-This/README.md

 ## Picture That updater
 DEV: [Oskar Turesson](!https://github.com/Cleanly1)

+Features that have been built in by updater:

 - As a user I should be able to follow and unfollow other users and see their feeds.

+- As a user I should be able to search for another user.

+- As a user I should be able to search for a post with a specific tag.

+- As a user I should be able to view another users profile with posts.